christian-westbrook/anansi/README.md

 More configuration settings are planned for future releases.
 To request a particular setting, feel free to submit an issue [here](https://github.com/christian-westbrook/portfolio-web-system/issues) using the `enhancement` label.

-## Authoring Blog Posts
+## Create

-Individual blog posts are stored in XML format in the `/blogs/` directory.
-To add a new blog post to the system, create a new blog file using the following XML format and place it in the `/blogs/` directory.
-The system will detect all blog posts stored in this directory and render them in order from the most recent post to the oldest post.
+Blog posts are defined in XML format and stored in the `/public/blogs/` directory.
+To add a new blog post to the system, create a new blog file using the following XML format and place it in the `/public/blogs/` directory.
+The blog engine will detect all blog files stored in this directory and render them as blog posts in order from the most recent post to the oldest post.

-The following demonstrates the minimum requirements for a single blog post.
+The following code block demonstrates the minimal requirements for a single blog post.

 ```
 <?xml version="1.0" encoding="UTF-8"?>